Microshak/MicroNotes/Regulations/GDPR.md

 1. Rights
    1. Right to Information
       - Customer can ask what informtion you have, why you have it, and who you are sharing it with.
+      - example loans
+   1. Right to be forgotten
+      - Right for customer to ask for deletion of data.  as long as retention is not appicable with other laws.

    1. Right to Data Porability
       - Customer can view their data
    1. Right to rectification